In collaboration with Marius Heier

 Configuration & Tools

-Required resources for firmware, calibration, and controller inputs & statistics.
+Required resources for firmware, configuration, and controller inputs & statistics.

 Controller Configuration

-Adjust board parameters, LED behavior, polling settings, and calibration.
+Adjust board parameters, LED behavior, polling settings, and calibration for PS4 and PS5 Marius boards.

 Firmware Updates

-Download the latest Marius JDM-5X MH4 firmware updates.
+Download the latest Marius firmware updates for PS4 and PS5 boards.

 Firmware Portal